juxiangwu/opencv-learning/README.md

 Opencv learning projects.
-All this projects is based on opencv-3.x, Qt5.6, boost-library.
+All this projects is based on opencv-3.x, Qt5.6, boost-library ubuntu16.04-x86_64.